 Place your thumbs under the grip for better control of your bike and to alleviate pressure on your hands and wrists.
 This article from The Physician and Sportsmedicine Journal discusses the most common injuries from mountain biking and what adjustments can be made to the bike to avoid these injuries.

 Tip 5.
 Align Wrist and Hand Bones in a Straight Line

 Bending your elbows while riding a mountain bike keeps your arms relaxed and able to absorb impact.
 However, your wrists and hands should never be bent when you ride a bike.
 Instead, keep a straight line from your elbows through your wrists.
 This positioning will reduce the risk of wrist injuries.

 If maintaining alignment from your elbows to your wrists is difficult while riding then consider adjusting your bike’s cockpit.
 By adjusting the handlebars of your mountain bike, you should be able to maintain a proper hand position when holding the grips.

-You may also be interested in learning how to choose a mountain bike grip for sweaty hands.
-So, make sure to check that article out too!
+You may also be interested in learning how to choose a mountain bike grip for sweaty hands or how to choose mountain bike grips for large hands.
+So be sure to check those articles out too!